Are Your Contact Lenses Causing Dry Eye?

 - Avoid wearing contact lenses when ill with a cold or the flu, as there is an increased risk of transferring germs into the eyes.
 Remove contact lenses if you have an eye infection like conjunctivitis (or pink eye), as germs can build up extremely well underneath them.

 If you wear contact lenses and struggle with dry eyes, ask your Regional Eye Center eye doctor about scleral lenses.
 Dr. Valerie Moates will patiently assess and explain your condition to you, and will provide solutions and treatments for optimal visual clarity and comfort.
 Fortunately, there’s a vast array of contact lens types and brands available, so those who fear that they may have to discontinue contact lens wear altogether need not worry.

 Call the Regional Eye Center today to schedule your consultation.
-We help patients from the Americus, Leesburg, Montezuma, , and all through Georgia enjoy great vision and comfort while wearing contact lenses.
+We help patients from the Americus, Leesburg, Albany, , and all through Georgia enjoy great vision and comfort while wearing contact lenses.